 Accepting New Clients

 Book your free 15 minute consult call today by requesting an appointment.
-This call will help us understand if you can feel comfortable choosing me as your therapist.
+This call will help us understand if you can feel comfortable choosing one of our therapist.

 Do you feel like you are always trying to understand what's wrong with me?
 Or you feel things are never going to be okay and you will never be happy?
 My expertise will help guide and inspire you to achieve a better understanding of these emotions and we will collaborate to create a personalized wellness plan for you.